-Harvard Accused Of 'Racial Balancing': Lawsuit Says Asian Americans Treated Unfairly
+Harvard Accused Of 'Racial Balancing': Lawsuit Says Asian-Americans Treated Unfairly

-In an intense legal battle over the role of race in Harvard University's admissions policies, a group that is suing the school says Harvard lowers the rankings of Asian American applicants in a way that is unconstitutional.
+In an intense legal battle over the role of race in Harvard University's admissions policies, a group that is suing the school says Harvard lowers the rankings of Asian-American applicants in a way that is unconstitutional.

 Harvard says that its admissions process is legal — and it notes that the plaintiff group, the Students for Fair Admissions, is backed by the same activist who previously challenged the University of Texas' affirmative action policy.

-The SFFA says Harvard uses "racial balancing" as part of its formula for admitting students, and that the practice is illegal.
+The SFFA says Harvard uses "racial balancing" as part of its formula for admitting students and that the practice is illegal.
 In response, Harvard says the group is misinterpreting data that the highly competitive school shared about how it chooses students.

-Citing a 2013 analysis by Harvard's Office of Institutional Research, the SFFA said in a federal court filing on Friday that if academics were the only criterion, Asian American students would have made up more than 43 percent of students who were admitted, rather than the actual 18.7 percent.
+Citing a 2013 analysis by Harvard's Office of Institutional Research, the SFFA said in a federal court filing on Friday that if academics were the only criterion, Asian-American students would have made up more than 43 percent of students who were admitted, rather than the actual 18.7 percent.

-Even if other criteria — such as legacy students, athletic recruiting and extracurricular and personal attributes — are included, the plaintiffs say, the number of Asian Americans at Harvard would still have risen to more than 26 percent.
+Even if other criteria — such as legacy students, athletic recruiting and extracurricular and personal attributes — are included, the plaintiffs say, the number of Asian-Americans at Harvard would still have risen to more than 26 percent.

-Saying that the admission rate for whites outpaced that of Asian Americans over a 10-year period — despite outperforming them in only the "personal" ratings — the plaintiffs allege, "being Asian American actually decreases the chances of admissions."
+Saying that the admission rate for whites outpaced that of Asian-Americans over a 10-year period — despite outperforming them in only the "personal" ratings — the plaintiffs allege that "being Asian American actually decreases the chances of admissions."

 In a statement, Harvard said on Friday that a full analysis of the data shows the school "does not discriminate against applicants from any group, including Asian-Americans, whose rate of admission has grown 29 percent over the last decade."

-Harvard says the OIR analysis was preliminary, and that it will defend its approach to achieving a diverse school body and campus community.
+Harvard says the OIR analysis was preliminary and that it will defend its approach to achieving a diverse school body and campus community.

 Harvard told the court in Boston that the plaintiffs' analysis paints "a dangerously inaccurate picture of Harvard College's whole-person admissions process by omitting critical data and information factors, such as personal essays and teacher recommendations."